ImanFakih/imansrecpies/content/posts/2023-02-03-quick-maggi-rice/index.markdown

 - 1/2 teaspoon turmeric
 - 1/4 teaspoon ground cumin
 - 1 1/2 cups long-grain or Basmati rice
-- 2 1/2 cups water + 1/2 cube of Maggi OR 2 1/2 cups chicken broth
+- 2 1/2 cups water + 1/2 cube of Maggi, or 2 1/2 cups chicken broth
 - 1/2 teaspoon salt, or 1  teaspoon if not using Maggi

 (1) Melt the butter over medium heat in a large pot.